 Price risk arises from changes in quoted prices on investments in equity securities that impact the underlying value of investments.
-Mullen Group has investments measured at fair value with an initial cost of \$11.5 million.
-A \$0.1 million increase in the fair value of these investments was recorded in 2022 as compared to a \$1.2 million increase in 2021.
-Mullen Group recorded a \$9.1 million decrease in the fair value of these investments on a cumulative basis.
-Assuming all other variables were held constant, a 1.0 percent increase in the value of the investments would have increased income before income taxes by approximately \$0.1 million.
+Mullen Group has an investment measured at fair value with an initial cost of \$3.5 million.
+A \$0.2 million increase in the fair value of this investment was recorded in 2023 as compared to a \$0.1 million increase in 2022.
+Mullen Group recorded a \$2.6 million decrease in the fair value of this investment on a cumulative basis.
+Assuming all other variables were held constant, a 1.0 percent increase in the value of the investments would have increased income before income taxes by approximately \$35,000.
 Similarly, a 1.0 percent decrease in the value of investments would have an equal but opposite effect on income before income taxes.